Pearson Global Forum 2018

 In a world beset by violent conflict, contributions for a safer and more peaceful world are made through innovative thinking, shared insights, and effective policies.
 The Pearson Global Forum convenes the world’s foremost thinkers and influencers each year for the purpose of informing and developing new strategies to prevent, resolve, and recover from conflict.
-By promoting dialogue between diverse academics, policymakers, and other stakeholders, we elevate research findings and help scholars secure the exposure and cooperation necessary to advance their research.
-And for policymakers, we provide access to expert direction and insights they can use to create effective public policy.
+By promoting dialogue between diverse academics, policymakers, and other stakeholders, the Forum elevates research findings and helps scholars secure the exposure and cooperation necessary to advance their research.
+For policymakers, the Forum provides access to expert direction and insights they can use to create effective public policy.
 By bridging this critical gap between research and policy, The Pearson Global Forum can directly impact people and societies around the world.

 Through The Pearson Global Forum, The Pearson Institute engages communities worldwide whose stakeholders want to contribute to a world more at peace.

 New Holocaust?
 Uyghur Reality